Northern Saskatchewan Administration District: Demographics

+Division No. 18, Unorganized is an unorganized area in northern Saskatchewan.
+It consists of all of Division No. 18, excluding municipalities and reserves.
+It has a population of 1,641 as of 2011, and an area of 268,389.99 km2.

 Census subdivisions

-Division No. 18 has 58 census subdivisions, of which 24 are municipalities (including a portion of the City of Flin Flon, a city bisected by the Saskatchewan-Manitoba border, 2 northern towns, 11 northern villages and 10 northern hamlets), 32 are First Nations communities (31 Indian reserves and an Indian settlement), an unincorporated northern settlement and the unorganized balance of Division No. 18.
+Division No. 18 has 58 census subdivisions, of which 24 are municipalities (including a portion of the city of Flin Flon, a city bisected by the Saskatchewan-Manitoba border, 2 northern towns, 11 northern villages and 10 northern hamlets), 32 are First Nations communities (31 Indian reserves and an Indian settlement), an unincorporated northern settlement and the unorganized balance of Division No. 18.
 All municipalities within the census division, except for the Northern Hamlet of Black Point, are recognized as census subdivisions.